Abhi-33/speechRecognition-App/Readme.md

+# Speech-Recognition-App

-# A Speech Recognition app made Using Web Speech API provided by the browsers with the help of JAVASCRIPT.
+A Speech Recognition app made Using Web Speech API provided by the browsers with the help of JAVASCRIPT.